Aliases for ABCA7 Gene

 ABCA7 (ATP Binding Cassette Subfamily A Member 7) is a Protein Coding gene.
-Diseases associated with ABCA7 include Alzheimer Disease 9 and Conjunctival Folliculosis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
+Diseases associated with ABCA7 include Alzheimer Disease 9 and Frontotemporal Dementia.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCA1.